 EYC (Episcopal Youth Community)

 A group of young people from sixth through twelfth grade, who meet, socialize, play, participate in community service, and explore social and personal issues in an atmosphere of Christian fellowship and support.
 EYC includes fun and meaningful weekly meetings, outings, service opportunities, retreats, and much more.
 Unless otherwise noted, Middle School EYC will meets each Sunday from 5:00-7:00pm in the Youth Room on the third floor, and Senior High EYC meets from 6:30-8:30pm.
 Both groups share dinner in the Great Hall at 6:30pm.
-Visit the EYC Facebook page

 A week-long mission trip for high schoolers and weekend-long trip for middle schoolers providing opportunities for service, fellowship and learning to participants.
-In 2018, the Senior High Summer Mission Trip will be to Philadelphia the week of June 24-29, and the Middle School Summer Mission Trip will be to Asheville the weekend of August 10-12.

-Youth Inquirers’ Class
+Youth Inquirers’ Class and Confirmation

 A preparation program for high school aged students, primarily ninth graders, who learn about our faith as Episcopalians and seriously consider and prepare for making a mature public affirmation of their faith through Confirmation.